Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

         # Filter noise
         grayImage = cv2.GaussianBlur(grayImage, (5, 5), 0, 0)

+	# Step 2D
         # Apply automatic threshold
         ret, grayImage = cv2.threshold(grayImage, 0, 255, cv2.THRESH_BINARY + cv2.THRESH_OTSU)

 ```
 **Step 2A**
 In the first step of pre-processing, we use the OpenCV function convert color function to make our image gray-scale.
 [Here](https://docs.opencv.org/3.2.0/de/d25/imgproc_color_conversions.html) is a list of all the possible color converstions - this will come in helpful later if you want to use a different model, like HSV, for identifying coin types.
-In OpenCV, the channels are in Blue, Green, Red (BGR) order, nor the more common RGB.
+In OpenCV, the channels are in Blue, Green, Red (BGR) order, not the more common RGB.
+We'll talk more about HSV vs BGR later on.

 **Step 2B**
 The .shape function will return only two values for a gray-scale image, the number of rows (height) and columns (width).
 If you have a color image, .shape will return an additional channel value.